How to Create a Dynamic Picklist for Salesforce Forms

 Creating dynamic picklists in Salesforce

 This is where FormCrafts comes in.
-FormCrafts is a form builder for Salesforce that comes with a huge feature set, and one of them is dynamic picklists.
+FormCrafts is a form builder for Salesforce.
+It has a lot of features, including dynamic picklists.
 Let us learn how to create dynamic picklists in FormCrafts.

 Basic setup